Synnotech-AG/Synnotech.DatabaseAbstractions.Mocks/readme.md

 ## Mocking sessions

-If your session manipulates data and thus implements `IAsyncSession` or `ISession` for transactional support, you can derive your mocks from the `AsyncSessionMock` or `SessionMock` interfaces.
+If your session manipulates data and thus implements `IAsyncSession` or `ISession` for transactional support, you can derive your mocks from the `AsyncSessionMock` or `SessionMock` base classes.
 The following example for updating an existing contact shows an asynchronous use case:

 ```csharp
 public interface IUpdateContactSession : IAsyncSession